10 Chart Types

 Select any cell in the data area.

-Change titles:
+Change the titles:

 - Chart title:

-Market shares supermarket chains
+Market shares of supermarket chains

 - Vertical axis title: